hnarjis/linkely/README.md

 # linkely
-Keep track of saved articles
+Keep track of shared articles

 ## Running with docker-compose